patricklam/plam.new-webpage/content/post/20230612-west-coast-adventures.md

 <figcaption style="text-align:center">The Chief; Indigenous archway at UBC; cat inspecting my gear.</figcaption>
 </figure>

-After dinner at East By East, I made my way to the airbnb near YVR (only two wrong buses).
+After dinner at East Is East, I made my way to the airbnb near YVR (only two wrong buses).
 This was a repeat visit; it might well be the closest non-airport hotel-accommodation to YVR.
 6am flight back to Toronto the next day.
 In fact, it is close enough to the airport to walk, and I managed to lug all my stuff to YVR,